- Departments

 Project Updates

 The Concept 5 Sewer Improvement Plan is a series of ongoing projects occurring in succession - or, sometimes, at the same time!
 In the tabbed boxes below, you'll find information related to each individual project that includes work outlined in the plan.
-Check back often for more info as projects move forward!
+To sign up for relevant, frequent communication about updates on a specific project, please sign up for our email list by clicking the button below.

 Citywide Sewer Lining Project